haoel/imgfetch/README.md

 # Image Fetch

-Image Fetch is a personal programming excise which tries to copy the  **[neofetch](https://github.com/dylanaraps/neofetch)**.
+Image Fetch is a personal programming excise which tries to copy the idea from  **[neofetch](https://github.com/dylanaraps/neofetch)**.

 The major difference are:

--  The Image Fetch try to transform an image file to text file with color.
+-  The Image Fetch try to transform an image file to text file with true color.
 -  The Image Fetch only print very simple system information - `hostname` `username` and `OS type`

-Feel free use all of source.
+It borrow the code from **[PIXterm](https://github.com/eliukblau/pixterm)**, which is quite geek.
+I learn a lot from it.

 To use this you need to compile it by yourself, it's quite easy